dkaus1/async-redux-actions/README.md

 # async-redux-actions
-Different approaches to handle async actions in redux using thunks, saga and observables
+Different approaches to handle async actions in redux using thunks, sagas and observables